 Jonathan Haidt – The Happiness Hypothesis

 Sounds to good to be true right?
 Well, here’s the kicker- it requires patience, commitment, time and practice.
 But so does anything that is truly worthwhile.
 A crucial foundation when embarking on any new journey of learning or discovery is motivation.
-With progressively more research being done it’s becoming clearer by the study that meditation offers numerous benefits to the consistent practitioner.
-Here’s a few examples to kickstart that motivation and get you excited to start meditating…
+With more and more research being done it’s becoming clearer by the study that meditation offers numerous benefits to the consistent practitioner.
+So here’s a few examples to kickstart that motivation and get you keen to start meditating…

 Be More Present